 - Contemplation – silently looking, listening and just being.

-There are lots of online resources to help your prayer life.
+There are lots of other online resources to help your prayer life.
 You might like to try: